 Setting: Academic lecture or speech.

-Speaker: One person giving a formal talk.
+Speaker: One person delivering a formal talk.

 RAW SCORE |